-Based on information provided in the PCN, the Corps will determine whether or not the project would comply with the RP condition.
+Based on information provided in the PCN, the Corps will determine whether or not the project would comply with the RP conditions.
+For projects determined acceptable, while not meeting a specified condition, the Corps will share their determination with GADNR EPD, and for projects within the 11 coastal counties, with GADNR CRD.

-24. The use of temporary stream diversion methods are authorized to install or replace structures in perennial streams.
+- 24. The use of temporary stream diversion methods are authorized to install or replace structures in perennial streams.
 Appropriate measures must be taken to maintain near normal downstream flows and to minimize flooding.
 Fills must consist of non-erodible materials, and be placed in a manner, that will not be eroded by expected high flows.

-Following project completion, all temporary structures and fills must be entirely removed to upland areas, with affected aquatic resource areas restored to the pre-construction elevation; hydrologic and flow regime; bed and bank condition; and vegetation condition, as appropriate.

-- 25. For all proposed activities that would be located in or adjacent to an authorized Federal Navigation project, the PCN must include project drawings that have the following information: a) location of the edges of the Federal channel; b) the distance from waterward edge of the proposed structure or fill to the nearest edge of the channel and the Mean High and Mean Low water lines; and c) coordinates of both ends of the waterward edge of the proposed structure or fill (NAD 83 State Plane Coordinates in decimal degrees). - 26.
+Following project completion, all temporary structures and fills must be entirely removed to upland areas, with affected aquatic resource areas restored to the pre-construction elevation; hydrologic and flow regime; bed and bank condition; and vegetation condition, as appropriate. - 25.
+For all proposed activities that would be located in or adjacent to an authorized Federal Navigation project, the PCN must include project drawings that have the following information: a) location of the edges of the Federal channel; b) the distance from waterward edge of the proposed structure or fill to the nearest edge of the channel and the Mean High and Mean Low water lines; and c) coordinates of both ends of the waterward edge of the proposed structure or fill (NAD 83 State Plane Coordinates in decimal degrees). - 26.
 RPs cannot be used to authorize projects that would impact compensatory mitigation sites or an approved compensatory mitigation bank unless that project's purpose is to enhance the mitigation site or bank.
-A Department of the Army Individual Permit application is required for these projects.

-VI.
-WATER QUALITY CERTIFICATION (WQC) AND GEORGIA COASTAL MANAGEMENT PROGRAM (GCMP) CONCURRENCE:
+A Department of the Army Individual Permit application is required for these projects. - VI.
+SECTION 401 WATER QUALITY CERTIFICATION (WQC) AND/OR COASTAL ZONE MANAGEMENT ACT (CZMA) CONSISTENCY DETERMINATION SUMMARY AND APPLICABLE CONDITIONS: